CSD9773/mrpack-to-zip-api/Readme.md

 https://csd9773.github.io/mrpack-to-zip-api/?project=cobblemon-fabric
 ```

-This will convert the latest version of the specified Modrinth project (in this example, Fabulously Optimized).
+This will convert the latest version of the specified Modrinth project and download it as a ZIP file.

 ### Converting by URL